jazzband/tablib/docs/tutorial.rst

 .. admonition:: Format Support

-    At this time, only :class:`Excel <Dataset.xls>` output supports seperators.
+    At this time, only :class:`Excel <Dataset.xls>` output supports separators.

 ----